bmorelli25/Become-A-Full-Stack-Web-Developer/README.md

 ## 100+ Free resources for learning Full Stack Web Development.

 #### **Hello!
 I created this list and am constantly updating it with new resources, information, and news.
-If you want to stay updated on the newest trends, tutorials, and articles in the Web Development world, please subscribe to my once-weekly newsletter!**
+If you want to stay updated on the newest trends, tutorials, and articles in the Web Development world, please subscribe to the once-weekly newsletter!**

 ### [Subscribe To The Weekly Newsletter Here](https://docs.google.com/forms/d/e/1FAIpQLSeQYYmBCBfJF9MXFmRJ7hnwyXvMwyCtHC5wxVDh5Cq--VT6Fg/viewform)